cchung89/Blokus_Game_Solver/README.md

 * For two players using the same strategy, the first player will have higher winning ratio
 * **Greedy** strategy is generally more effective than **Random**
 * **Simple Greedy** strategy is more effective than **Advanced Greedy** strategy

+## Time and Space Complexity
+* The more available corners a player has, the more possible moves a player can have overall
+* For each turn, each player has to find all the possible board placements from each available piece the player has
+* A player can have at most 21 pieces available to choose from
+* Each piece has its total amount of reference points based on its size (a piece of size 5 has 5 available reference points)
+* Each piece has at most 8 orientations from a single reference point (flip + rotation)
+* It is computationally expensive to get all the next possible moves (At least exponential)
+* The complete search trees for the piece placements are too large for strategies like Minimax, which involved saving game states, to be effective (At best, probably only 2 or 3 level depth search tree with alpha-beta pruning involved)

+## Future Goal
+* Develop more complex and effective strategies for the AIs
+* Increase the algorithm efficiency to speed up simulation
+* Allow the human player to play against an AI player
+* Allow human players to player against each other